 Truck-handspikes .
 One on each side of the carriage, leaning against the wall, in line with the cannoneers.
-Elevating-hand- spikes One on each side of the carriage, leaning against the wall, behind nos.
+Elovating-hand- spikes One on each side of the carriage, leaning against the wall, behind nos.
 3 and 4.
-Traversing-hand- spikes One on each side of the carriage, leaning against the wall, oppo- site to the end of the tongue.
+Traversing-kand- spikes One on each side of the carriage, leaning against the wall, oppo- site to the end of the tongue.
 Roller-handspike .
 Leaning against the wall, behind the gunner, or laid down in the alignment on his right.

-^{}These are manacuvring handspikes.
+\These are manuauring handspikes.
 With two pieces in one casemate, or where the pieces are not separated by piers, they may be placed against the nearest wall, or laid down in the most convenient position.

 ART.
 1.]
-CASEMATE GUN.
-61 Sponge About one yard behind the noneers of the right, the s uppermost, the sponge and mer-heads turned from th brazure, inclined slightly the piece, and supported prop or block. can- ponge i ram- ie em- from upon a Pass-bex · Behind no. 4.
-Tube-pouch Containing friction tubes, a lanyard, wound in St. And cross upon its handle. pended from the knob cascable. nd the drew's Sus- of the Gunner's-peach .
-Containing the gunner's breech-sight, fingerstall, ing-wire, gimlet, vent- chalk-line, and chalk. pended from the knob of the cable. level, prim- punch, Sus- he cas- Checks One on each side of the ca on the front transom of chassis, handles outwards rriage, of the s.
-Vent-cover \cdot · Covering the vent.
-Tompion \cdot · In the muzzle.
-Breem Leaning against the scarp w the left of the piece. all, on Budge-barrel Containing cartridges, at the and most convenient pl rear of the piece. safest ace in no. 2.
+C ASEMATE GUN.
+61 Spenge About one yard behind the can- noneers of the right, the sponge uppermost, the sponge and ram- mer-heads turned from the em- brazure, inclined slightly from the piece, and supported upon a prop or block.
+Pass-bex Behind no. 4.
+Tube-pouch Containing friction tubes, and the lanyard, wound in St. Andrew's cross upon its handle.
+Sus- pended from the knob of the cascable.
+Gunner's-pouch Containing the gunner's level, breech-sight, fingerstall, prim- ing-wire, gimlet, vent-punch, chalk-line, and chalk.
+Sus- pended from the knob of the cas- cable.
+Checks One on each side of the carriage, on the front transom of the chassis, handles outwards.
+Vent-cover · Covering the vent.
+Tempien · In the muzzle.
+Breem Leaning against the scarp wall, on the left of the piece.
+Budge-barrel Containing cartridges, at the safest and most convenient place in rear of the piece.

 When several guns are served together, there will be only one gunner's level and two vent-punches to each battery, not exceeding six pieces.
 To the same battery there will be one worm, one ladle, and one wrench.

-The balls are regularly piled against the wall, behind
+The balls are regularly piled against the wall, behind no. 2.

-6 The wads are placed between the wall and the balls, partly resting on them.
+The wads are placed between the wall and the balls, partly resting on them.